monarch-initiative/gpsea/docs/index.rst

 The documentation includes :ref:`setup` instructions, a :ref:`tutorial` with an end-to-end example, and a comprehensive :ref:`user-guide`.
-The technical information is available in API reference.
+The technical information is available in the API reference.

 **********
 Literature